-Shakin’ All Over: Rock, Pop and Disability is my new book, due for publication in 2013 by University of Michigan Press, in its Corporealities: Discourses of Disability series.
-(Or perhaps the subtitle will be simply Popular Music and Disability; what do you think?)
+Shakin’ All Over: Popular Music and Disability was published late in 2013 by University of Michigan Press, in its I think wonderful Corporealities: Discourses of Disability series.
 The research was made possible by a University of Salford sabbatical and an AHRC research leave grant for a matching sabbatical in 2010-2011.
-The book will contain 20-30 images.
-Here is some advance information about Shakin’ All Over, a little bit of a taster.
-Hello to you out there in Normal Land.
+The book contains 30+ images.
+Here is what the publisher’s blurb says about it:

 Introduction: Cultural disability studies and the cripping and popping of theory